openactive/OpenActive.NET/README.md

 ### OpenActiveSerializer.SerializeToHtmlEmbeddableString<T>(T obj)
-Returns the JSON-LD representation of an JsonLdObject, including "https://schema.org" in the "@context", to make the output compatible with search engines, for SEO.
+Returns the JSON-LD representation of an `JsonLdObject`, including `"https://schema.org"` in the `"@context"` property, to make the output compatible with search engines, for SEO.

 This method should be used when you want to embed the output raw (as-is) into a web